goauthentik/authentik/website/docs/sources/ldap/index.md

 }
 ```

-### Built-in Property Mappings
+### Built-in property mappings

-LDAP Property Mappings are used when you define a LDAP Source.
+LDAP property mappings are used when you define a LDAP source.
 These mappings define which LDAP property maps to which authentik property.
 By default, the following mappings are created:

 -   authentik default Active Directory Mapping: givenName
 -   authentik default Active Directory Mapping: sAMAccountName